top of page

 https://www.istockphoto.com/cs/search/2/image?phrase=map+with+pin+in+donetsk%2C+ukraine

 Furthemore, in the south-eastern part of Ukraine there is a region known as Donbass.
 In this part, since 2014, self-proclaimed separatist republics of Donetsk and Lugansk have put in place armed struggles to gain independence from the Ukrainian government.
 In particular, in that territory, a large number of inhabitants hold Russian passports and Russian culture is dominant.
 In addition to that, a lot of citizens usually escape from there, headed to nearby Russia.
-Therefore, after signing an agreement with the separatists, Putin kicked off its military operations in Ukraine, in order to defend the Donbass area.
+Therefore, in order to defend the Donbass area Putin kicked off its military operations in Ukraine.
 The latter is one of the reasons why the President has justified his attack.

 What other reasons did Putin use to justify his attack?

-On 21 st February of 2022, two days before the invasion, with a speech addressed to his nation, President Putin talked about an Ukrainian “genocide” against Russian minorities of Donbass.
-Actually, under the pretext to help these people, he started a war also for the purpose of “ensuring the security of Russia itself”.
-So, during his speech, the President also said that “Ukraine was founded by Russia and it’s an integral part of it, for its history and its culture”.
+On 21 st February of 2022 President Putin talked about a Ukrainian “genocide” against Russian minorities of Donbass.
+Under a false pretext, he started a war for the purpose of “ensuring the security of Russia itself”.
+During his speech, the President said that “Ukraine was founded by Russia and it’s an integral part of it, for its history and its culture”.
 Moreover, he argued that “Ukraine only exists within Russia”.

 Actually, Putin’s arguments were a tapestry of untruths and juridically baseless.
 Firstly, the “genocide” is the express intention of wiping out a population and its culture, desire which Ukraine has never expressed.
 In the second place, historians point out that some Ukrainian cities are even older than Moscow.
 They also argue that Russian culture was born in Kiev in the Middle Ages and, only later, it spread in the rest of Eastern Europe.